lemlac/mulem/docs/reference.md

 - `try`
 - `maybe`

-Some keywords start a patter-matching sequence.
+Some keywords start a pattern-matching sequence.
 When these words are at the end of a line, each line below it starting with a `|` at the same indentation will belong to the same sequence.
 These are the words:

 - `is`
 - `catch`